-- We are required to publish a Cost Recovery Implementation Statement (CRIS) each year under the Australian Government Charging Framework, specifically the Australian Government Cost Recovery Guidelines (Cost Recovery Guidelines). - The Cost Recovery Guidelines set out the framework under which the Australian Government and ASIC design, implement and review regulatory charging activities.
+- We are required to publish a Cost Recovery Implementation Statement (CRIS) each year under the Australian Government Charging Framework, specifically the Australian Government Cost Recovery Guidelines (Cost Recovery Guidelines). - 2 The Cost Recovery Guidelines set out the framework under which the Australian Government and ASIC design, implement and review regulatory charging activities.
 Under the guidelines there are two types of cost recovery charges.
-The characteristics of the activity determine whether the costs will be recovered through: - (a) cost recovery levies-charges imposed when a good, service or regulation is provided to a group of individuals or organisations (e.g. an industry subsector), rather than to a specific individual or organisation; or - (b) cost recovery fees-fees charged when a good, service or regulation is provided directly to a specific individual or organisation (see the Cost Recovery Guidelines, paragraph 4). - This CRIS is divided into three parts: - (a) Part 1 of this CRIS provides information about how the costs of our regulatory activities in 2019-20 will be recovered from each industry sector via cost recovery levies and statutory levies under the industry funding model.
-We will issue invoices for the 2019-20 financial year in January 2021, after the business activity has occurred and our regulatory costs are known. - (b) Part 2 of this CRIS provides information about how we will recover our user-initiated and transaction-based regulatory costs via cost recovery fees in 2019-20.
-It includes information about fees for service and the methodology for calculating the fees. - (c) Part 3 of this CRIS covers the stakeholder engagement undertaken, how we measure our financial and non-financial performance, key events and estimated dates, and the CRIS approval and change register. - This CRIS has been prepared on the basis of our planned regulatory work and budgeted allocation of costs at the beginning of the 2019-20 year.
-For example, it does not reflect our adjusted work program to respond to the impact of the COVID-19 pandemic.
+The characteristics of the activity determine whether the costs will be recovered through: - (a) cost recovery levies-charges imposed when a good, service or regulation is provided to a group of individuals or organisations (e.g. an industry subsector), rather than to a specific individual or organisation; or - (b) cost recovery fees-fees charged when a good, service or regulation is provided directly to a specific individual or organisation (see the Cost Recovery Guidelines, paragraph 4).

+This CRIS is divided into three parts:

+- (a) Part 1 of this CRIS provides information about how the costs of our regulatory activities in 2019-20 will be recovered from each industry sector via cost recovery levies and statutory levies under the industry funding model.
+We will issue invoices for the 2019-20 financial year in March 2021, after the business activity has occurred and our regulatory costs are known. - (b) Part 2 of this CRIS provides information about how we will recover our user-initiated and transaction-based regulatory costs via cost recovery fees in 2019-20.
+It includes information about fees for service and the methodology for calculating the fees. - (c) Part 3 of this CRIS covers the stakeholder engagement undertaken, how we measure our financial and non-financial performance, key events and estimated dates, and the CRIS approval and change register. - 4

+This CRIS has been prepared on the basis of our planned regulatory work and budgeted allocation of costs at the beginning of the 2019-20 financial year.
+As such, it does not reflect our adjusted work program to respond to the impact of the COVID-19 pandemic.
 The indicative levies for 2019-20 are a guide only.
 There will be differences between indicative and actual regulatory costs, once known.
-Entities will be charged based on actual regulatory costs, which will be published in December 2020, with invoices issued in January 2021.
+The final levies will be based on our actual cost of regulating each subsector in 2019-20.